 You want to use water kefir differently than you use milk kefir.
 Try adding water kefir to smoothies, healthy desserts, oatmeal, salad dressing, or just drink it plain.
 Since it has a less creamy texture and is less tart, it’s not the best substitute for dairy products in recipes.

 No matter the type of kefir you choose to consume, look for a high-quality brand that’s preferably organic.
 Choose kefirs that are low in sugar and added flavors, and then try flavoring it yourself at home where you have control over the amount of sugar being used.
-All types of kefir should be refrigerated, and it’s best to keep them in glass bottles, so that plastic or any BPA that might be present cannot leach into the kefir and offset kefir benefits with harmful toxins.
+All types of kefir should be refrigerated, and it’s best to keep them in glass bottles, so that plastic or any BPA that might be present cannot leach into the kefir and offset the potential kefir benefits with harmful toxins.

 Kefir vs. Yogurt